 Rent-stabilized 1-bedroom apartments for rent in Greenwich Village

-Greenwich Village has 1-bedroom and studio apartments most commonly, and this page shows 16 apartments for rent in that neighborhood and nearby Noho within the same scope.
-Greenwich Village buildings average a 3.9/5 rating across 25 rated buildings, with an average tenancy length of 1.0 years based on 6 relisted units and an average rent increase of 15.5% based on 30 relisted units (building-level trends; individual units can differ).
+Greenwich Village usually leans toward studios and 1-bedrooms, which fits this page’s 1-bedroom focus and the 16+ apartments for rent currently shown.
+The neighborhood’s average building rating is 3.9/5 across 23 rated buildings, average tenancy length is 1.0 years based on 6 relisted units, and average rent increase is 18.4% based on 28 relisted units (building-level trends; individual units can differ).

 Loading listings…